schneiderfelipe/ellie/README.md

 ellie chooses maximum number of tokens for you. ellie chooses stop sequences for you.

+### Inner workings

+ellie makes decisions in a simplified matter, so that you don't have to. ellie is simple, and should simply work.

+It makes decisions based on its input, prepares a request based on it, processes the request, gets a response, and gives you an answer in the end.

 ellie uses
 - [async-openai](https://crates.io/crates/async-openai)
 - [tiktoken-rs](https://crates.io/crates/tiktoken-rs)